Sorana Cirstea vs. Claire Liu: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Sorana Cirstea vs. Claire Liu Trends and Insights

-- Cirstea most recently played on September 5, 2023 in the quarterfinals of the US Open, and the matchup ended in a 0-6, 3-6 loss to No. 10-ranked Karolina Muchova .
+- Cirstea last played on September 5, 2023 in the quarterfinals of the US Open, and the match ended in a 0-6, 3-6 loss to No. 10-ranked Karolina Muchova .

-- Liu is coming off a 1-6, 3-6 loss to No. 83-ranked Diana Shnaider in the Round of 32 at the WTA Guangzhou, China Women Singles 2023.
+- Liu is coming off a 1-6, 3-6 defeat to No. 83-ranked Diana Shnaider in the Round of 32 at the WTA Guangzhou, China Women Singles 2023.

-- Through 42 matches over the past year (across all court surfaces), Cirstea has played 22.6 games per match and won 51.6% of them.
+- Cirstea has played 42 matches over the past 12 months across all court surfaces, and 22.6 games per match.

-- Cirstea has played 30 matches on hard courts over the past year, and 21.4 games per match.
+- Cirstea has played 21.4 games per match in her 30 matches on hard courts over the past year.

 - On hard courts, Liu has played 26 matches and averaged 20.7 games per match and 9.6 games per set.